SRRC is recruiting for student leaders for the 2024-2025 academic year.

 - Maintain a 2.5 GPA

-- Background check and TB test is required due to possibility of working with minors
+- A Background check and TB test is required due to possibility of working with minors

 - Transportation may be necessary for recruitment coordinator roles.
-A valid driver's license is highly recommended.
+A valid driver's license is highly recommended, but not required to apply for recruitment positions

 Application Process Checklist